syxanash/joshua_bot/README.md

 ```

 Make sure the command in _examples_ matches the regex in `command` method of your plugin!
-Take a look at the demo plugins to have an idea of how to write your own plugin and to make the bot execute these: [xkcd.rb](lib/plugins/basic/xkcd.rb), [lyrics.rb](lib/plugins/basic/lyrics.rb), [randomlogo.rb](lib/plugins/basic/randomlogo.rb)
+Take a look at the demo plugins to have an idea of how to write your own plugin and to make the bot execute these: [morra.rb](lib/plugins/basic/morra.rb), [lyrics.rb](lib/plugins/basic/lyrics.rb), [randomlogo.rb](lib/plugins/basic/randomlogo.rb)

+You can customize different things in `openai` segment, for instance:

+* the max number of conversation messages to store in the prompt to give your bot a bit of context when replying to a message
+* the ability to recognize and execute plugins simply by talking to your bot
+* store the generated OpenAI prompts inside the logs

 ## Spioncino